D. B. Cooper: Ted Braden

-Theodore Burdette Braden Jr. (1928–2007) was a Special Forces commando during the Vietnam War, a master skydiver, and a convicted felon.
+Theodore Burdette Braden Jr. (1928–2007) was a U.S. Special Forces commando during the Vietnam War, master skydiver and convicted felon.
 He was believed by many within the Special Forces community, both at the time of the hijacking and during subsequent years, to have been Cooper.
-Born in Ohio, Braden first joined the military at the age of 16 in 1944, serving with the 101st Airborne during World War II.
-He eventually became one of the military's best parachutists, often representing the Army in international skydiving tournaments, and his military records list him as having made 911 jumps.
-During the 1960s, Braden was a team leader within the Military Assistance Command, Vietnam – Studies and Observations Group (MACVSOG), a classified commando unit of Green Berets which performed unconventional warfare operations during the Vietnam War.
-He also served as a military skydiving instructor, teaching HALO jumping techniques to members of Project Delta.
+Born in Ohio, Braden first joined the military in 1944 at the age of 16, serving with the 101st Airborne during World War II.
+He eventually became one of the military's best parachutists, often representing the U.S. Army Air Force in international skydiving tournaments, and his military records list him as having made 911 jumps.
+During the 1960s, Braden was a team leader within the Military Assistance Command, Vietnam – Studies and Observations Group (MACVSOG), a classified commando unit of Green Berets which performed unconventional warfare operations in Vietnam.
+He also served as a military skydiving instructor, teaching high-altitude military parachuting jumping techniques to members of Project DELTA.
 Braden spent 23 months in Vietnam, conducting classified operations within both North and South Vietnam, as well as Laos and Cambodia.

-In December 1966, Braden deserted his unit in Vietnam and made his way to the Congo to serve as a mercenary, but only served there a brief time before being arrested by CIA agents and taken back to the United States for a court-martial.
+In December 1966, Braden deserted his unit in Vietnam and made his way to the Congo to serve as a mercenary, but only stayed there a brief time before being arrested by CIA agents and taken back to the U.S. for a court-martial.
 Despite having committed a capital offense by deserting in wartime, Braden was given an honorable discharge and prohibited from re-enlisting in the military in exchange for his continued secrecy about the MACVSOG program.

-Braden was profiled in the October 1967 issue of Ramparts magazine, wherein he was described by fellow Special Forces veteran and journalist Don Duncan as being someone with a "secret death wish" who "continually places himself in unnecessary danger but always seems to get away with it", specifically referring to Braden's disregard for military skydiving safety regulations.
+Braden was profiled in the October 1967 issue of Ramparts magazine, wherein he was described by fellow Special Forces veteran and journalist Donald W. Duncan as being someone with a "secret death wish" who "continually places himself in unnecessary danger but always seems to get away with it", specifically referring to Braden's disregard for military skydiving safety regulations.
 Duncan also claimed that during Braden's time in Vietnam, he was "continuously involved in shady deals to make money".

-After his military discharge in 1967, the details of Braden's life are largely unknown, but at the time of the hijacking he was a truck driver for Consolidated Freightways, which was headquartered in Vancouver, Washington, just across the Columbia River from Portland and not far from the suspected dropzone of Ariel, Washington.
-It is also known that during the early 1970s he was investigated by the FBI for stealing $250,000 during a trucking scam he had allegedly devised, but he was never charged for this supposed crime.
-In 1980, Braden was indicted by a Federal grand jury for driving an 18-wheeler full of stolen goods from Arizona to Massachusetts, but it is unknown whether there was a conviction in that case.
-Two years later Braden was arrested in Pennsylvania for driving a stolen vehicle with fictitious plates and for having no driver's license.
-Braden was eventually sent to Federal prison during the late 1980s, serving time in Pennsylvania, but the precise crime is unknown.
+Little is known of Braden's life after his 1967 discharge; at the time of the hijacking he was a truck driver for Consolidated Freightways, which was headquartered in Vancouver, Washington, just across the Columbia River from Portland and not far from Cooper's suspected drop zone in Ariel, Washington.
+It is also known that he was investigated but never charged by the FBI in the early 1970s for stealing $250,000 in a trucking scam he had allegedly devised.
+In 1980, Braden was indicted by a federal grand jury for driving an 18-wheeler full of stolen goods from Arizona to Massachusetts; it is unknown whether there was a conviction in that case.
+Braden was arrested in Pennsylvania two years later for driving a stolen vehicle with fictitious plates and for having no driver's license.
+Braden was eventually sent to federal prison during the late 1980s, serving time in Pennsylvania, although the precise crime is unknown.